stef-cruz/open_rent/README.md

 5. Add your project to heroku with the command ``git remote add heroku project-link``.
 Project link can be found at your Heroku app > Settings > Heroku git URL
 7. Push to heroku ``git push -u heroku master``
 8. Create procfile ``echo web: python run.py > Procfile``, then ``git add -A``, ``git commit -m "Add Procfile"``, ``git push``
-9. If your project uses any keys hidden in the gitignore file, go to Heroku and add them there in Settings > Config Vars
+9. If your project uses any keys hidden on the gitignore file, go to Heroku and add them there in Settings > Config Vars

 More information about deploying with Git [here](https://devcenter.heroku.com/articles/git).